deanwampler/spark-scala-tutorial/tutorial/README.md

 -q | --quiet    Suppress some informational output.
 ```

+When running in Hadoop, relative file paths for input our output are interpreted to be relative to `/user/$USER` in HDFS.

-Here is an example that simply specifies all the default values for the options (again, all on one line without the "\"):
+Here is an example that uses the default values for the options:

 ```
 run-main WordCount3 \